minuscholastica/Minune/app/_posts/building-this-website.md

 I wrote this because I wanted to remember what confused me the first time.

-Claude as always is really helpful, ask it for any funky behaviours!
+[Claude](https://claude.ai) as always is really helpful, ask it for any funky behaviours!

-When asking, useful to provide the folder structure tree, like this one:
+When asking it questions, useful to provide the folder structure tree, like this one:

 ```
 my-blog/